-The RI DataHUB is built and maintained by DataSpark, a program unit at the University of Rhode Island (URI).
-Day-to-day operation of the DataHUB, including data preparation, import, linkage, and quality reporting is managed by the DataSpark team.
+The RI SLDS is maintained by DataSpark, a program unit at the University of Rhode Island (URI).
+Day-to-day operation of the RI SLDS, including data preparation, import, linkage, and quality reporting, is managed by the DataSpark team.

-However, data in the DataHUB belongs to the partner agencies, not to DataSpark or URI.
-Therefore, the oversight of the DataHUB and decisions around data use and access falls to a governance board made up of representatives of these partner agencies.
+However, data in the RI SLDS belongs to the partner agencies, not to DataSpark or URI.
+Therefore, the oversight of the RI SLDS and decisions around data use and access falls to a governance board made up of representatives of these partner agencies.

-There are three main users of the RI DataHUB:
+There are three main users of the RI SLDS:

 Under data sharing agreements that the University of Rhode Island and its program unit, DataSpark, have established with partner agencies and organizations, we integrate individual-level data on early childhood, K-12 and higher education, wages, unemployment, and health and human services into the system.
 These administrative records are collected on an ongoing basis by our partners and are updated by DataSpark at regular intervals.